great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 Beginning in version 0.13, we have introduced a new API focused on enabling Modular [**Expectations**](../../../reference/expectations/expectations.md).
 They utilize a class structure that is significantly easier to build than ever before!

-**ColumnExpectations** are evaluated for a single column, and produce an aggregate metric, such as a mean, standard deviation, number of unique values, column type, etc.
+**ColumnMapExpectations** are evaluated for a single column.
+They ask a yes/no question for every row in that column, then ask what percentage of rows gave a positive answer to that question.
+If that percentage is high enough, the Expectation considers that data valid.

 This guide will walk you through the process of creating your own Modular ColumnExpectations in a few simple steps!

-We will be following this [complete example](../../../../examples/expectations/column_custom_max_expectation.py).
+We will be following this **PLACEHOLDER**.

 <Prerequisites>